 Data in a report or exploration may be withheld when Google signals is enabled and you have a low user count in the specified date range.
 When Google signals has been enabled, reports that contain user counts may continue to be subject to thresholding for a period of time after Google signals is disabled.

 When you create a custom event in a property that has Google signals enabled and you are signed in to Google, you can confirm that new custom events are working correctly when data thresholding is applied by switching to device-only reporting.
-When you use device-only reporting, Analytics uses the client ID (i.e., first-party cookies) or the app instance ID (for apps), both of which are not subject to data thresholds in reports with users counts.
+When you use device-only reporting, Analytics uses the client ID (i.e., first-party cookies) or the app instance ID (for apps), both of which are not subject to data thresholds in reports with user counts.

 If a report or exploration includes demographic information and the reporting identity relies on the device ID, the row containing that data may be withheld if there aren't enough total users.
 Learn how identity spaces impact your data.

 Data may be withheld and you may experience thresholding or incompatibility constraints when viewing a report or exploration or making an API call that includes demographic information in combination with user identifiers (e.g., user ID, client ID), custom dimensions, or certain user-generated content fields (e.g., source/medium).

 Search query information